-The Vaticanus Bible: Gospels constitutes a modified/adapted edition of the Gospels portion of the New Testament volume of the pseudo-facsimile of Codex Vaticanus entitled Bibliorum Sacrorum: Graecus Codex Vaticanus: Novum Testamentum: Tomus V edited by Carlo Vercellone and Giuseppe Cozza-Luzi originally published in 1868 at Rome by Congregatio de Propaganda de fide.
+The Vaticanus Bible constitutes a modified/adapted edition of the New Testament portion of the New Testament volume of the pseudo-facsimile of Codex Vaticanus entitled Bibliorum Sacrorum: Graecus Codex Vaticanus: Novum Testamentum: Tomus V edited by Carlo Vercellone and Giuseppe Cozza-Luzi originally published in 1868 at Rome by Congregatio de Propaganda de fide.
 Special thanks to the Center for the Study of New Testament Manuscripts, who generously granted permission to use their images of the pseudo-facsimile.
 It should also be noted that, as a result of this process, the text is digitally printed from the images rather than typeset.

 Navigate easily with chapter/verse references in margin

 One of the biggest challenges in reading ancient manuscripts is finding the particular passage that you want to read.
 In The Vaticanus Bible, chapter and verse references are added in the margin on every page to make this easy.

 Each page of Codex Vaticanus is 10.6" x 10.6" and contains three columns.
 In The Vaticanus Bible, each of these columns has been separated so that one column fits nicely on one page in a portable-sized 5"x8" book.